Every NFL team’s most overrated player heading into 2022

 Kim Klement-USA TODAY Sports

 Succop appeared to be the long-awaited solution for the Bucs’ kicking woes with a strong 2020 campaign as Tampa Bay marched all the way to the Super Bowl, but there was noticeable regression last season.
 Succop’s field goal conversion rate dropped from 90 to 83 percent, and he missed four of his 11 attempts from outside of 40 yards.
-Succop will turn 36 in September, and it’s entirely possible that the younger and cheaper Jose Borregales beats him out in training camp. – Luke Easterling, Bucs Wire
+Succop will turn 36 in September, and the younger and cheaper Jose Borregales may beat him out in training camp. – Luke Easterling, Bucs Wire

 Tennessee Titans: LB Zach Cunningham